castorini/anserini/docs/regressions-dl19-doc-docTTTTTquery-per-passage.md

 Note that there are four different regression conditions for this task, and this page describes the following:

-+ **Indexing Condition:** each MS MARCO document is treated as a unit of indexing
++ **Indexing Condition:** each MS MARCO document is first segmented into passages, each passage is treated as a unit of indexing
 + **Expansion Condition:** doc2query-T5

 All four conditions are described in detail [here](https://github.com/castorini/docTTTTTquery#reproducing-ms-marco-document-ranking-results-with-anserini), in the context of doc2query-T5.

-The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/dl19-doc-docTTTTTquery-per-doc.yaml).
+The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/dl19-doc-docTTTTTquery-per-passage.yaml).
-Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/dl19-doc-docTTTTTquery-per-doc.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.
+Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/dl19-doc-docTTTTTquery-per-passage.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.

 ## Indexing